dnywh/cuckoo-clock/README.md

 ## Features

-### Simulator
+### Helpers

-The [`simulator`](https://github.com/dnywh/cuckoo-clock/blob/main/simulator) directory contains some progressivesly-more involved example files to help you go from your Mac, to just a button press, to button press and sound, to the whole shebang with image rendering on your Inky Impression display.
+The [`helpers`](https://github.com/dnywh/cuckoo-clock/blob/main/simulator) directory contains some progressivesly-more involved helper and example files to help you go from your Mac, to just a button press, to button press and sound, to the whole shebang with image rendering on your Inky Impression display.

 ### Inky library